-- They are thin, so they will not interfere with early walking.
+- They’re thin, so they won’t interfere with early walking.

-- They are not thick; not suitable for rough terrain.
+- They’re not thick, making them less suitable for rough terrain.

 - Some reviewers did not find them durable.

-These swim shoes are made of quick-dry neoprene combined with breathable mesh on the uppers, allowing the air to circulate properly around your child’s foot – even when wet.
+These are made of quick-dry neoprene combined with breathable mesh on the uppers, allowing the air to circulate properly around your child’s foot — even when wet.

 The bottoms are made of rubber along with a non-skid sole to ensure traction, keeping your child’s foot protected and preventing accidents on the most slippery of surfaces.

-They come in several different colors and the elasticity of the shoe along with a built-in pull tab help with easy off-and-on.
+They come in several different colors, and the elasticity of the shoe along with a built-in pull tab helps with easy off-and-on.

 - They come in many different colors.

-- There is a loop for easy pull-on.
+- There’s a handy loop for easy pull-on.

 - They have a protective sole.

-- It is difficult to get the right fit.
+- It’s difficult to get the right fit.

 - They run a little large.